weizhou-geek/Recent-Image-Quality-Related-Papers/README.md

 # Image-Quality-Related-Papers
-A list of recent image quality related papers published in top conferences and journals.
+A list of recent image quality related papers published in top journals and conferences.

 ## Top Journal